National Basketball League (United States): Middle years

 The Fort Wayne Zollner Pistons—nicknamed so because they were owned by Fred Zollner, whose company made pistons for engines—were led by tough veteran Bobby McDermott, who was a known outlier of many of the NBL's players by this time for being what was considered to be a sharpshooter (for the standards of 1930s and 1940s era basketball) while playing as a guard despite him being a high school dropout when he entered the NBL (leaving Flushing High School in New York after only a year of attendance there to play basketball alongside doing work on his end).
 The Pistons finished second in 1942 and 1943 before winning the league title in 1944 and 1945.
 Like many teams of that era, it was not uncommon for Fort Wayne to play its games in taverns, armories, junior high or high school gyms, or even ballrooms.

-Under Zollner, the Pistons franchise would eventually play an important role in the survival and growth of the NBL, as well as its future successor in the NBA.
-Zollner's financial support of the NBL helped the league stay afloat during its tumultuous, most challenging years yet due to the effects of World War II.
-At times, Zollner and his Pistons were considered the only team that would be making some sort of profit in the league, meaning he would have to be willing to share out his revenue sources with the rest of the teams during the times where they went down to as few as four teams just to make sure the rest of the league survived to play for another season while the war commenced.
-Meanwhile, his cooperative nature as a businessman would help lead to the creation of the NBA, as well as make sure that league stayed afloat during its tumultuous, most challenging years in its early history as well.
+Under Zollner, the Pistons franchise would eventually play an important role in the survival and growth of the NBL, as well as its successor in the NBA.
+Zollner's financial support of the NBL helped the league stay afloat during World War II.
+At times, Zollner and his Pistons were considered the only team that made a profit in the league, meaning he would have to be willing to share out his revenue sources with the rest of the teams during the times where the league went down to as few as four teams just to make sure the rest of the league survived to play for another season while the war commenced.
+Meanwhile, his cooperative nature as a businessman would help lead to the creation of the NBA, as well as make sure that league stayed afloat during its most challenging years in its early history as well.

 Challenging the Zollner Pistons and Oshkosh for supremacy were the Sheboygan Red Skins.
 Beginning in 1941, the season before Fort Wayne joined the NBL, Sheboygan appeared in five out of six championship series match-ups in the NBL.
 They lost to Oshkosh in the 1941 NBL Finals, but beat Fort Wayne for the title in 1943 despite barely having an above-average record that year before losing to the Zollner Pistons in 1944 and 1945 and then being swept in the 1946 NBL Finals by one of the league's newest members, the powerhouse Rochester Royals, who boasted Hall of Famers Al Cervi, Bob Davies and Red Holzman.